5G-MAG/rt-mbms-modem/README.md

 sudo systemctl stop rp
 ````

-After this, you can start it manully from the _build_ directory created in the prvious step, e.g.:
+After this, you can start it manually from the _build_ directory created in the prvious step, e.g.:

 `` ./rp -l 2 ``